 The next questions are about savings or other assets you might have which can provide some income (in retirement/while you are disabled).
 The information we are asking about here is especially important to our being able to tell how well beneficiaries are doing economically.
 This type of information is often difficult to remember.
 We encourage you to look at any records you may have to help answer these questions.
 If your records are not available, please give your best estimates where you are not sure of amounts.

+408. As of the end of last month, did you yourself hold an individual Keogh account or an Individual Retirement Account called an IRA?
+(CIRCLE CODE IN COLUMN 1)

 (IF NO TO Q. 408, CIRCLE CODE 2 AND SKIP TO INSTRUCTION ABOVE Q. 411)

+409. What do you estimate is the total value of all your accounts at the end of last month?
+(RECORD IN COLUMN 2)

+410. How much have you received in payments or withdrawn from these accounts during the last three months, that is, from (MONTH) through (REFERENCE MONTH)?

 (RECORD IN COLUMN 3)

 (PROBE TO BE SURE YOU HAVE AMOUNT FOR THREE MONTHS IF TIME PERIOD IS NOT